Eating in Berlin for €10 (In One Day)

 Midday

-For lunch I decided to head over to Wurstpate, a snack bar that specializes in all things wurst.
+For lunch, I decided to head over to Wurstpate, a snack bar that specializes in all things wurst.
 They sell several kinds of meaty items including kettwurst, currywurst, and hot dogs, and additionally offer plant-based sausages for a slight surcharge.
 The food here might not blow you away, but I will say that their currywurst is one of my favorites in town, and their sign proudly reads that they use an old Berliner recipe to make their currywurst and homemade curry ketchup sauce.

-Although I normally order currywurst and fries, that would set me back €4.40, which would leave me with just €2.40 for dinner.
+Although I normally order currywurst and fries, that would set me back €4.40, leaving me with just €2.40 for dinner.
 Which, unless I wanted to go back to Libanon for dinner, probably wouldn’t work.
 I decided to try one of their hot dogs and decided on their Danish Dog which ended up being a slim hot dog topped with mustard, ketchup, crispy roasted onions, and pickle.
 Pretty good for €2.50!

 Remaining Budget: €4.30